Eric Adams: Early life and education

-Policing career
+Policing career (1984–2006)

-Adams served as an officer in the New York City Transit Police and in the New York City Police Department (NYPD) for 22 years.
+Adams served as an officer in the New York City Transit Police and the New York City Police Department (NYPD) for 22 years.
 He has described his wanting to serve as a reaction to the abuse he suffered by NYPD in his youth and separately stated that he was encouraged to join to lead reform from within.
 He attended the New York City Police Academy and graduated second in his class in 1984.

-Adams started in the New York City Transit Police, and continued with the NYPD when the transit police and the NYPD merged.
+Adams started in the New York City Transit Police and continued with the NYPD when the transit police and the NYPD merged.
 He worked in the 6th Precinct in Greenwich Village, the 94th Precinct in Greenpoint, and the 88th Precinct covering Fort Greene and Clinton Hill.
 In 1986, white police officers raised their guns at Adams when he was working as a plainclothes officer; he was mistaken for a suspect.
 During the 1990s, Adams served as president of the Grand Council of Guardians, an African American patrolmen's association.

 Adams worked with the Nation of Islam in the 1990s because of their work in patrolling crime-ridden housing projects.
 Adams met with their leader Louis Farrakhan and appeared on stage with him at an event.
 Adams also suggested that Mayor David Dinkins meet with Farrakhan and hire the Nation of Islam's security company to patrol housing projects.
 Adams's ties to Farrakhan—who has made antisemitic comments—received criticism in the New York Post.

 In 1995, Adams served as an escort for Mike Tyson when he was released from jail following his rape conviction.
-That same year, in response to the election of Rudy Giuliani as Mayor, he co-founded 100 Blacks in Law Enforcement Who Care, an advocacy group for black police officers that sought criminal justice reform and often spoke out against police brutality and racial profiling.
+That same year, in response to Rudy Giuliani's election as Mayor, he co-founded 100 Blacks in Law Enforcement Who Care, an advocacy group for black police officers that sought criminal justice reform and often spoke out against police brutality and racial profiling.
 The group also held tutorials that taught black male youth how to deal with the police if they are detained, which included turning on the car's dome light, putting their hands on the wheel and deescalating the situation.
 However, many activists, including Al Sharpton, criticized Adams's efforts, claiming that he was merely teaching young black people how to "live under oppression."

-In 1999, Adams said on race in policing:

-Adams was a first responder at the World Trade Center site during the aftermath of the September 11 attacks.
-He arrived at Ground Zero during the evening of September 11 and was in charge of leading a group of police officers to secure the site in the event of a second attack.

 In 2006, Adams was put under surveillance and investigated by the NYPD for appearing on television in his official capacity as a police officer and critiquing Mayor Michael Bloomberg.
-He retired with the rank of captain from the police force in 2006.
+Internal Affairs Bureau of the NYPD opened an investigation into this and charged Adams with disseminating misinformation, divulging official police business, and speaking as a representative of the department without permission.
+He retired from the police force with the rank of captain shortly after being found guilty for speaking in an official capacity.